PhilSad/stable-diffusion-infinite-outpainting-video/README.md

 # stable-diffusion-infinite-outpainting-video

-Generate an arbitrarly large zoom out / uncropping high quality (2K) video out of a list of prompt.
+Generate an arbitrarly large zoom out / uncropping high quality (2K) and seamless video out of a list of prompt with Stable Diffusion and [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).

 SD Exemple: